Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Figma (echoes "figure" and "sigma")

-Once you've generated candidates using these patterns, test them systematically:
+Once you've generated candidates, test them:

-Pronunciation test: Can someone spell it after hearing it once?
-Memory test: Do people remember it a week later?
-Association test: What does the name suggest about your product?
-Domain test: Is the .com available or acquirable?
-Trademark test: Can you protect it legally?
-Global test: Does it work across languages and cultures?
+Pronunciation test.
+Can someone spell it after hearing it once?
+Memory test.
+Do people remember it a week later?
+Association test.
+What does the name suggest about your product?
+Domain test.
+Is the .com available or acquirable?
+Trademark test.
+Can you protect it legally?
+Global test.
+Does it work across languages and cultures?

 Different tech products suit different patterns: